margaretmf/margaretmf.github.io/poetry.md

 What blesses one blesses all,
 so the union can only bless everyone."

+## A New Day ##
+It's a new day
+Open your window to the sunlight
+Take a deep breatha nd smile
+Welcome humanity, and the world into your heart with love Close the door to peering into the lives of others Trust they are right where they are meant to be

 ## Confidence ##
 "with faith"..."in God"
 Being so one with God that one can be happy for all of those around you.